5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 ## Fix

-All of the issues can be eliminated in macOS 11.3+ by removing `-no_compat_check` and adding the Board-id VMM spoof to your config.
+All of these issues can be eliminated in macOS 11.3+ by removing `-no_compat_check` and adding the Board-id VMM spoof to your config.
 This allows using an unsupported SMBIOS, have proper CPU Power Management and get System Updates. [**Follow the instructions here**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) to add the necessary patches to your config.

 You only need the Booter patches not the Kernel patches, though!
 These can be substituted by the [**RestrictEvents.kext**](https://github.com/acidanthera/RestrictEvents) combined with boot-arg `revpatch=sbvmm` which enables the `VMM-x86_64` board-id, allowing OTA updates for unsupported models on macOS 11.3 and newer.